-You should remove the amount from your IRA as a 'return of excess contribution’ .
+The solution: You should remove the amount from your IRA as a ‘return of excess contribution.’
 You have until your tax filing deadline, including extensions, to remove the amount as a return of excess contribution.
-Since you already filed your tax return (which means you filed it by the deadline) you receive an automatic 6-month extension to correct the error (under the return of excess method).
-This automatic 6-months extension means that you have until October 15, 2011 to correct the error.
+Since you already filed your tax return (which means you filed it by the deadline), you receive an automatic 6-month extension to correct the error (under the return of excess method).
+This automatic 6-month extension means that you have until October 15 to correct the error.

 The 6% excise tax applies only if you fail to remove the excess amount by the deadline.

-· Ensure that net income attributable (NIA) to the excess is removed along with the contribution.
+• Ensure that any net income attributable (NIA) to the excess is removed along with the contribution.
 NIA can be earnings or losses.

-Your IRA custodian will send you a Form 1099-R for the correction by January, 31 of next year.
-If there are any earnings removed with the excess, you will need to include on your tax return for 2011.
+Your IRA custodian will send you a Form 1099-R for the correction by January 31 of next year.
+If there are any earnings removed with the excess, you will need to include them on your tax return filed for this year.